GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Appendix A: GMT resources
 -------------------------

-We earlier introduced the six standard GMT resources (dataset, textset, grid, image, color palette table, PostScript) as well as the user vector and matrix.
+We earlier introduced the six standard GMT resources (dataset, grid, image, color palette table, PostScript, textset) as well as the user vector and matrix.
 Here are the complete definitions of these structures, including all variables accessible via the structures.